What is Iyengar Yoga

 What is Iyengar Yoga?

-When I define Iyengar Yoga, I often feel I'm doing a disservice because at its core Iyengar Yoga is responsive.
+When I try to define Iyengar Yoga, it often feels incomplete—because at its core, the method is responsive.
 This means that it "changes" depending on who is practicing, when they practice, and why they practice.
 Iyengar Yoga is quite literally the antithesis of one-size-fits-all yoga!

 For some, Iyengar is slow, methodical, and particularly suited to accommodate their sore knees and cranky backs.
 For others, Iyengar is strong, dynamic, and a challenging complement to other wellness practices.
 For some, Iyengar is characterized by the use of props, for others it's about playful inversions, and for others still, the crux of the method is its attention to detail and the resulting alignment of mind and body.